cblevins/sp25-data/_pages/schedule.md

 - [💻 Getting Up and Running With GitHub]({{site.baseurl}}/modules/github/)
 - 💻 Part 1 of [Learning how to use the Command Line]({{site.baseurl}}/modules/command-line)

-💡 Coding Homework 01 Due
+💡 Coding Homework 01 Due Sunday 1/26
 {: .notice--info}

 ## Week 02